A division of Bell Media

 The Canadian Broadcasting Corporation, or CBC, is a taxpayer-funded, government-run corporation that provides a variety of free radio and television services to Canadians across the country.
 No matter where you are in Canada, your TV and radio will be able to pick up a CBC broadcast.

-These days, when your typical Canadian refers to “the CBC,” he or she is speaking of CBC Television, a fairly ordinary television station that broadcasts comedies, dramas, children’s programming, and news.
+These days, when your typical Canadian refers to “the CBC,” he is speaking of CBC Television, a fairly ordinary television station that broadcasts comedies, dramas, children’s programming, and news.
 Most CBC TV shows are produced by the network itself, which makes it the country’s largest source of made-in-Canada content.
 The network is headquartered in Toronto, but most big Canadian cities also have their own local CBC studio that broadcasts some local news programming through the main channel.

 A division of Bell Media